diogoaurelio/schedoscopeWiki/Schedoscope-HTTP-API.md

     passing this parameter will further restrict the output to views with the given state.
 - `filter=Regexp`
     apply a regular expression filter on the view path to further limit information to certain views (e.g. '?filter=.*Visit.*')
+- `issueFilter=(errors|incomplete)`
+    filter only those views that have been computed based on failed dependencies or dependencies with no data.
 - `dependencies=(true|false)`
     if a specific view is requested, setting this to true will also return information about all dependent views
 - `overview=(true|false)`